NikolaiAndreadi/rephrase-supabase-server-function/README.md

 AI text rephrasing API, built on Supabase Edge Functions.

-⚠️ Portfolio Project - Development Checkpoint
+⚠️ Development Checkpoint for Portfolio

-This is a simplified version of a customer project, this repository represents a specific development milestone and will not receive updates.
+This is a simplified version of an in-development customer project and will not receive updates.

 **Limitations:**
 - **No frontend implementation, No other server functions** - single rephrase endpoint only
 - **No observability/monitoring** - basic console logging only
 - **Synchronous LLM processing** - no background tasks or async jobs.
-At this development checkpoint stage, synchronous transactions were chosen to prioritize rapid feature delivery over optimal scalability.
+At this development checkpoint stage, synchronous transactions were chosen to prioritize rapid feature delivery over optimal scalability (at least at time of this development checkpoint).
 - **Only fake LLM provider** - no real AI integrations (OpenAI, Anthropic, etc.), no deadline/retry logic
 - **Simplified pricing logic** - basic fake prompt builder and token counter